The Science

 This distinction matters more than most people realize.
 When you eat protein — whether from chicken, whey, or beans — your digestive system breaks it down into individual amino acids.
 Those amino acids enter your bloodstream and become the raw materials your body uses to build and repair muscle, produce enzymes and hormones, support immune function, and maintain virtually every tissue in your body.

-Here’s the critical part: if even one EAA is missing or insufficient, protein synthesis slows or stops.
-This is the “limiting amino acid” concept — if you’re missing one component, it doesn’t matter how much of everything else you have.
+Here's the critical part: if even one EAA is missing or insufficient, protein synthesis slows or stops.
+This is the "limiting amino acid" concept.
+If you're missing one component, it doesn't matter how much of everything else you have.
 Production halts.

 What happens when EAAs enter your bloodstream